meysamhadeli/shop-golang-microservices/README.md

 - ✔️ **[`mehdihadeli/Go-MediatR`](https://github.com/mehdihadeli/Go-MediatR)** - This package is a Mediator Pattern implementation in Go
 - ✔️ **[`go-playground/validator`](https://github.com/go-playground/validator)** - Implements value validations for structs and individual fields based on tags
 - ✔️ **[`open-telemetry/opentelemetry-go`](https://github.com/open-telemetry/opentelemetry-go)** - Implementation of OpenTelemetry in Go for distributed-tracing
-- ✔️ **[`meysamhadeli/problem-details`](https://github.com/meysamhadeli/problem-details)** - Problem Details create a standardized error payload to client create a standardized error payload to client
+- ✔️ **[`meysamhadeli/problem-details`](https://github.com/meysamhadeli/problem-details)** - Create a standardized error payload to client create a standardized error payload to client

 ## Structure of Project